All Blogs

 • Sentinel events: Document serious adverse outcomes in healthcare settings

 Each type needs specific documentation approaches tailored to the incident and relevant regulations.
-The National Safety Council notes that near-miss reporting offers the most prevention value, yet these incidents get reported least often.

 4 Key Elements of an Effective Incident Report